unlaunch/documentation/_docs/getting-started.md

 Let's review a few important **concepts** quickly that will help you understand Unlaunch and this guide better.

-Feature flags are akin to having `if/else` blocks in your code that your code where you can change the condition on the fly without changing or deploying your code.
+Feature flags are akin to having `if/else` blocks in your code where you can change the condition on the fly without changing or deploying your code.
 The conditions are known as **variations**.
 A typical use of variation is to indicate whether the feature is **on** or **off**:

 ```javascript
 let newLoginVariation = // fetch feature flag